lightningnetwork/lnd/lnrpc/README.md

   * GetNetworkInfo
      * Returns some network level statistics.
   * SetAlias
-     * Sets the node alias whchi is to be advertised on the network.
+     * Sets the node alias which is to be advertised on the network.

 ## Installation and Updating